eea/copernicus_quality_tools/docs/development/README.md

 ## Run tests

-Start the stack and run the test suite inside the worker, where the required native geospatial libraries and PostGIS are available:
+Start the stack, run the core suite inside the worker (where the native geospatial libraries are available), and run the Django suite inside the
+frontend:

 ```bash
 docker compose -f docker/compose.local.yaml up -d --build --wait